 Mobile readers.
 These allow you to process payments wherever you go, and offer a lot of flexibility.
 They're ideal for cafés and restaurants because you can process card payments where your customers are seated.
 Mobile readers are also a great option for businesses that move, including food trucks, merchants that sell at outdoor markets and contractors that perform work on-location — like auto mechanics, plumbers and renovators.

 Integrated machines.
 This option is integrated with your POS system to help simplify sales reporting and the balancing of accounts.
 They are best suited for businesses with higher transaction volumes because they come with cash drawers, a large display screen, a handheld scanner and more.
 Integrated machines are typically used by supermarkets and big box stores.

 What are the costs of getting a credit card reader for my small business?

 Depending on the vendor, you could be potentially charged the following fees:

 Fees and prices can always vary significantly between companies.
-For example, one vendor may charge a fixed monthly contract with no set-up fees, while another may charge a set-up fee plus monthly usage-based charges.
-It is important to factor these costs when making the decision to get a credit card reader for your business.
+For example, one vendor may charge a fixed monthly contract with no setup fees, while another may charge a setup fee plus monthly usage-based charges.
+It's important to factor these costs when making the decision to get a credit card reader for your business.

 Smartphone and tablet credit card payment processing options